zray007/genetics.github.io/README.md

 # Proposal Video

 # Introduction
 Life’s foundation is reproduction—genetic information passed down with small changes.
 Over time, mutations have shaped human evolution, sometimes leading to beneficial adaptations while others cause genetic diseases.
-Genetic disorders affect 2% to 5% of all childbirths are diagnosed with genetic disorders that may lead to 5% to 50% of deaths in the childhood [2] and can be inherited, arise spontaneously, or be influenced by environmental factors.
-Cystic fibrosis, is an autosomal recessive disorder requiring both parents to be carriers.
-In contrast, mutations like p53, linked to cancer, may occur spontaneously.
-Some conditions, like type 2 diabetes, develop due to external factors such as diet or prenatal substance exposure.
+Genetic disorders affect 2% to 5% of all childbirths are diagnosed with genetic disorders that may lead to 5% to 50% of deaths in the childhood [2] and can be inherited, arise spontaneously, or be influenced by environmental factors [3, 4].
+Cystic fibrosis, is an autosomal recessive disorder requiring both parents to be carriers [5].
+In contrast, mutations like p53, linked to cancer, may occur spontaneously [6].
+Some conditions, like type 2 diabetes, develop due to external factors such as diet or prenatal substance exposure [7].
 ## Dataset
 Our project analyzes 22,000 young patients with genetic disorders, categorizing key features into hereditary, spontaneous mutations, and epigenetic influences to investigate their impact.
 1. Genes in Mother’s Side - Hereditary